 Tree Groups or lines/polygons are added by selecting the Add Group/Line/Polygon tool and then touching the screen at the edges of the required shape, finish with a quick ‘double tap’ on the last position – the survey form then appears for you to fill in the details.
 We have found that a stylus is better than your fingers when drawing shapes.
 At any time you can touch the Tool icon again to clear the partially draw shape and start again.

 The items can be re-positioned and re-shaped later using the Move and Re-Shape tools described below.

 Tools – Replicate last item

-When the Replicate tool is selected, tap on the map to replicate the last item that was added or edited.
+When the Replicate tool is selected, click on an existing icon/polygon, then click at the required location on the map to create a duplicate – e.g. copy-and-paste.
 All the fields in the new item are pre-populated with the values from the previous item, and the reference/tag field is automatically filled in with the next tag number.
 This makes it easy to create a row of similar items.
-If the last item was a group/polygon, you will be expected to draw a new polygon (finish with a quick ‘double tap’ on the last position).

 Tools – Edit/View

 When the Edit tool is selected, items can be surveyed (or resurveyed) by tapping on the icon.
 This brings up the survey form where you can change the survey data.
 Changing the tree’s TreeStructure field will change the map representation, then you can use the Move tool or the Re-shape tool to draw the shapes you require.